Puerto Rico Honeymoon: Savor the Caribbean with No Passport Required

 The official languages of Puerto Rico are Spanish and English.
 While some people only speak Spanish, many speak both languages or a version of “Spanglish,” a combination of the two.

 As a US territory, the currency is the US dollar and credit cards are widely accepted anywhere you’ll go during your Puerto Rico honeymoon.
-(Your U.S.-based mobile phone will also work in Puerto Rico, wherever there is service.)
+(Your US cell service will also work in Puerto Rico!)

 LGBTQ+ Community in Puerto Rico